- Biomedical Waste

 - Transitional living facility

-Inspections are conducted within Escambia County two to four times a year depending on the type of establishment.
-These facilities are regulated under Florida Statute 381.0101 and Florida Administrative Code 64E-11 (191.51kb; pdf).
+Inspections are conducted within Escambia County one to four times a permit cycle depending on the type of establishment.
+These facilities are regulated under Florida Statute 381.0101 and Florida Administrative Code 64E-11.

 Inspections Consist of: